10shiai/PepBenchmark/README.md

-## PepBenchmark
+## pepBenchmark

-Tool that can serve as a benchmarking platform for newly developed prediction methods against the most relevant existing methods such as PepCNN, Peptimap, SPRINT-Seq, SPRINT-Str, PepBind, Visual, PepNN-Seq, PepBCL, and SPPPred.
+Tool that can serve as a benchmarking platform for newly developed prediction methods against the most relevant existing methods such as PepCNN, PepBind, PepNN-Seq, Peptimap, SPRINT-Seq, SPRINT-Str, Visual and PepBCL.